Crown Iris accidents and incidents

 |27 October 2009||Crew / Passenger Deaths|

-(MS Louis Majesty) On October 27, 2009, a 72-year-old male passenger died from heart attack during scuba diving excursion in Peppercorn Bermuda.
-The man collapsed on boat after completing the dive.
+(MS Louis Majesty) On October 27, 2009, a 72-year-old male passenger died from a heart attack during scuba diving excursion in Peppercorn Bermuda.
+The man collapsed on the boat after completing the dive.
 Tour staff unsuccessfully tried to revive him.

 |20 March 2009||Structural and Technical Issues|

 (MS Norwegian Majesty) On March 20, 2009, at ~2:45 pm, while navigating off Jacksonville, Florida's coast, the ship suffered engine problems.

 Passengers reported a boom, followed by large chunks of metal matter jettisoned out from the funnel and raining down on the aft outdoor sundeck areas.
 Then followed a spray of oily substance and black soot showering the liner's entire stern.

 Passengers who were in these areas (decks 8 and 10) at the time of the incident were coated with the oily residue, permanently damaging their clothing.
 To them, NCL provided complimentary laundry and wine, plus cash compensation for the damaged clothes and belongings.

 |10 January 2008||Structural and Technical Issues|